VIPKid Teacher Review: How Much Money Can You Really Make?

-VIPKid blocks open slots in your schedule 24-hours in advance to make sure there are no surprises.
-If you are available for a booking within 24 hours, you can manually open those time slots for “short notice bookings,” where you’ll earn an extra $2 for any class booked within that period.
+VIPKid blocks open slots in your schedule 24 hours in advance to make sure there are no surprises.
+If you’re available for a booking within 24 hours, you can manually open those time slots for “short notice bookings,” where you’ll earn an extra $2 for any class booked within that period.

 When time blocks are left unbooked, Timmins will reopen for short notice bookings.
 Those slots typically get booked with trial classes by the time she wakes up the next day.
 For every trial class she converts to a regular student, she earns a $5 bonus.

-Occasionally, VIPKid will offer incentives ranging from $15 to $40 for teachers with open slots and get bookings at certain peak time blocks.
+Occasionally, VIPKid will offer incentives ranging from $15 to $40 for teachers to open slots and get bookings at certain peak time blocks.

-Peak booking times are Monday-Friday 6-10 p.m. and Saturday-Sunday 9 a.m.-10 p.m.
-Beijing time, with 7-9 p.m. being the busiest hours every day.
-VIPKid recommends teachers be available for at least 7.5 hours, or 15 times slots, during these peak times.
+Peak booking times are Monday through Friday 5 a.m. to 8 a.m.
+EST and Saturday through Sunday 8 p.m. to 9 a.m.
+EST. VIPKid recommends teachers be available for at least 7.5 hours, or 15 times slots, during these peak times.

 VIPKid Teacher Review in Summary: It’s a Good Opportunity

 Whether you’re a freelancer, stay-at-home mom, or teacher looking to make some extra money, VIPKid is a legitimate option to consider.
 You can set your own hours, don’t need to leave your house, and it’s possible to make good money.
 And as long as you meet their basic requirements, you should be able to get started earning with them in a few weeks.